olivierwilkinson/prisma-nested-middleware/README.md

 <p>Util for calling Prisma middleware for nested write operations.</p>

-<p>Existing Prisma middleware is called once for every operation, but due to some operations containing nested write operations it can become complex to ensure middleware is applied in all scenarios.
-See the existing <a href="https://github.com/prisma/prisma/issues/4211">issue regarding nested middleware</a> for more information.
+<p>Existing Prisma middleware is called once for every operation, but due to some operations containing <a href="https://www.prisma.io/docs/concepts/components/prisma-client/relation-queries#nested-writes">nested writes</a> it can become complex to ensure middleware is applied in all scenarios.
+See the <a href="https://github.com/prisma/prisma/issues/4211">existing issue regarding nested middleware</a> for more information.

 </div>